Archeology, Art and Cultural Heritage in Guatemala & Belize Program

 This course is an exploration of the concept of landscape and environment from the perspective of archaeology.
 Students will gather information on the cultural aspects of environments from short ethnographic fieldwork assignments, and reading of case studies.
 Readings will be drawn from environmental psychology, the anthropology of space, and landscape archaeology to examine a variety of topics including natural and constructed landscapes, private and public space, the built environment, memory and commemoration of events through space, practice and symbolism of food production, environments in cosmology, and archaeological reconstructions of ancient landscapes.

-Case studies from Mesoamerica will highlight the social and cultural aspects of the study of ancient landscapes and provide students with a long-term horizon of the ways in which humans affect their environments, and how, in turn, environments shape cultural responses.
+Case studies from the Americas will highlight the social and cultural aspects of the study of ancient landscapes and provide students with a long-term horizon of the ways in which humans affect their environments, and how, in turn, environments shape cultural responses.

 Spring 2015 in Guatema and Belize program is a unique opportunity for undergraduate and graduate students of all majors!
 Students will experience Maya archeology through lectures, field trips throught Guatemala and Belize, and receive lectures from world-renowned visiting academics offering their unique insight into the Maya culture.